At a glance

 After a packed lunch provided by your host family, it will be on to the afternoon session.
 This will be an opportunity for you to get creative and lead fun activities for the children.
 Sports are always popular, as well as singing and dancing.

 You’ll finish your working day by planning for the next morning’s session.
 Then it will be time to head home for dinner at your host family.

 What are the aims and impact of this project?

-We work with a centre for street children which aims to look after children and where possible reintegrate them back into family life.
+We work with a center for street children that aims to look after children and where possible reintegrate them back into family life.

 As laid out in our Childcare Management Plan for Togo, we’ve identified the following sustainable goals we hope to achieve with our volunteer childcare project in Togo: